bennycode/selecthor/README.md

 > Choose your data the way Thor's hammer chose Thor.

-Query language for JSON data.
+Query language inspired by SQL to select JSON data.

 ## ❯ Installation